WilliamBenEmbarek/embar.io/about.md

 💻 I'm primarily a DevSecOps engineer, however also have a broad understanding of corporate security, and want to learn more about offensive security, as well as highly technical blue teaming such as malware analysis.

-⌨ You can find my current personal tech stack [here](/tech/2021/11/10/Personal-Tech-Stack.html)
+⌨ You can find my current personal tech stack [here](/tech/2021/11/10/Personal-Tech-Stack.html).

+🤝 Can often be found OWASP Copenhagen meetups, BSides Copenhagen meetups, [Bornhack](https://bornhack.dk/) or DTU HAX, and of course the occasional CTF!

 🧗‍♂️ In my freetime I enjoy climbing, currently I boulder but am planning to take my belay certification as well as my lead climbing certification so I can properly climb (and use the autobelay when nobody wants to climb with me!